 How to make a baked potato in an air fryer:

-- Wash your potatoes thoroughly and dry them.
+- Wash your potatoes thoroughly with a scrub brush and dry them.

-- Preheat your air fryer to 400 degrees Farenheit.
+- Preheat your air fryer to 400 degrees Fahrenheit.

 - Coat the potatoes in olive oil then sprinkle kosher salt on them.